Do Go On - 369 - The Night Witches

 Thumb cramps.

+yeah, it was too many.
 That's too many.

 That's psychotic.

-That was yesterday, and now you're doing this.
+And now you're doing this.

-Yeah, I was writing this report in between recordings.
+Yeah.
+I was writing this report in between recordings.

-I lived to pod.
+I live to pod.

-Lived to pod.
+Live to pod.

 You lumber.